mhskhan/mhskhan/README.md

 - 📫 How to reach me **mdhasinshadabkhan@gmail.com**

+- 👋 Hello World!
+I'm Md Hasin Shadab Khan, a second-year Computer Science enthusiast at Seneca Polytechnic in Scarborough, Canada, ready to dive into the professional world of web development and DevOps.

+- 🚀 Actively Seeking Opportunities: Actively exploring job opportunities with a strong foundation in the MERN stack.
+Currently engaged in a Real Estate project, refining skills in MongoDB, Mongoose, Express.js, React.js, Next.js, Node.js, MySQL, PHP, Docker, Kubernetes, AWS, Prometheus-Grafana, Nginx, Jenkins, Maven, GitHub Actions and Terraform.

+- 🌟 Passion for Innovation: As graduation approaches, my goal is to leverage my expertise in web development to contribute to groundbreaking projects and collaborate with forward-thinking teams.

+- 🎓 MERN Stack Specialist: Proficient in the MERN stack, specializing in crafting immersive user experiences through clean and efficient JavaScript code.

+- 🎓 DevOps Specialist: Expert in DevOps with a strong focus on enhancing user experiences through efficient JavaScript code and robust server management.
+Proficient in CI/CD pipelines, automation, and infrastructure as code, ensuring seamless development and deployment processes.

+- 🚀 Excited for the Future: Fueled by enthusiasm for the possibilities ahead, I'm open to exploring new opportunities and connecting with professionals in the tech community.
+Let's collaborate and build something amazing together to shape the future of the web!

 <h3 align="left">Connect with me:</h3>
 <p align="left">
 <a href="https://linkedin.com/in/hasin-shadab" target="blank"><img align="center" src="https://raw.githubusercontent.com/rahuldkjain/github-profile-readme-generator/master/src/images/icons/Social/linked-in-alt.svg" alt="hasin-shadab" height="30" width="40" /></a>